a-ads/blog/content/blog/2020-09-23-advanced-tracking-with-voluum.md

 2. Create an offer element.
 Read the Creating an Offer Element article [here](https://doc.voluum.com/en/adding_offer.html), to learn how to do that.
 3. (Optionally) Create a lander element.
 Read the Create a Lander Element article [here](https://doc.voluum.com/en/adding_simple_lander.html), to learn more.
 4. Create a campaign in Voluum with your earlier created traffic source element.
-If you don’t know how to create a campaign in Voluum, find out [here](https://doc.voluum.com/en/create_simple_campaign.html).
+If you don't know how to create a campaign in Voluum, find out [here](https://doc.voluum.com/en/create_simple_campaign.html).
 5. Log into your A-ADS account.
-6. Enable Goal tracking for your campaign at A-ADS as seen in the image below, if you don’t have a campaign you can create one [here](https://a-ads.com/campaigns/new).
+6. Enable Goal tracking for your campaign at A-ADS as seen in the image below, if you don't have a campaign you can create one [here](https://a-ads.com/campaigns/new).

 ![](/blog/assets/screenshot_from_2020-09-23_16-56-06.png)

-You’ll probably want to use the `partner` parameter to track the traffic source that brought a visitor to your site, and you can also use more parameters available for tracking.
+You'll probably want to use the `partner` parameter to track the traffic source that brought a visitor to your site, and you can also use more parameters available for tracking.
 You can add them too.

 ![](/blog/assets/screenshot_from_2020-09-23_16-58-55.png)

-Please note, each parameter/token in the “A-ADS Suffix” represents “Voluum’s TS parameter/token”, e.g.:
+Please note, each parameter/token in the "A-ADS Suffix" represents "Voluum's TS parameter/token", e.g.:

 ```
-A-ADS’s goal tracking (GT)             Voluum’s traffic source (TS)
+A-ADS's goal tracking (GT)          Voluum's traffic source (TS)

-partner={{partner}}                    TS parameter = |partner, TS token = {{partner}}
+partner={{partner}}                 TS parameter = partner, TS token = {{partner}}
 ```

 Suffix parameters/token in A-ADS and TS parameters/token in Voluum are correlated.

-7. If you use redirect tracking, please, set your campaign URL as your Voluum campaign URL, remove the “?”, and everything after.
+7. If you use redirect tracking, please, set your campaign URL as your Voluum campaign URL, remove the "?", and everything after.

 All done!